When I was diagnosed with major depression in July 2019, my life changed forever. It was one of the most significant turning points of my life.

 A mind that had always been so powerful, so creative, so great had just stopped functioning.

-It's incredibly scary when something we rely on, something that controls every aspect of your life, your health, relationships, skills, your wellbeing, all of a sudden fails you.
+It's incredibly scary when something we rely on, something that controls every aspect of our life, our health, relationships, skills, our well-being, all of a sudden fails you.

 I fought it for so long, trying to figure it out until it fully exhausted my every being and left me crippled on a couch with the blinds shut for two weeks.

 I was so fortunate to have my incredible fiance, Candace, in my life at that point.
 Otherwise, who knows if I would be here to share this story?

 She supported me throughout the episode, and in the darkest of days, she finally dragged me to a psychologist, who sent me straight to a psychiatrist, and the words he said shook my world.

 "You are suffering from major depressive disorder," the mental health professional told me.

 At that point, those were, ironically, the best words I could've heard at the moment.

 It was as though I had been forced to build a 10,000-piece puzzle, but the puzzle was upside down, and there were just 10,000 grey, oddly-shaped pieces in front of me.